 Performance Health and Safety follows the new HSE Health and Safety Methodology of Plan, Do, Check, Act.

 This is similar to the previous Guidance 65 (HSG65) - Successful Health and Safety Management.
 The 5 elements are Policy, Organisation, Planning and Implementation, Monitoring and Review and finally Audit the whole process.
-All these fit in with the PDCA methodology for continual improvement which is so important in ISO standards.
-Especially the new ISO 45001 H&S management standard introduced in 2018.
+All these fit in with the PDCA methodology for continual improvement which is so important in ISO standards, such as ISO 45001 H&S management standard.

 The policies you have in place must demonstrate a commitment from management to manage health and safety and a health and safety policy statement must be in place as well.

 The Organisational element includes details of who will do what and what they are responsible for.

 The Planning and Implementation relates to the Arrangements that you have in place to manage all relevant elements of health and safety.
 Each relevant section will explain what you will do and who is responsible and this is usually done with a risk assessment for each element and a document demonstrating ongoing control.